satuelisa/NLPF/README.md

 - *meronym* = component of a concept
 - *holonym* = container of a concept
 - *antonym* = the counterpart of a word (the contrary version: vertical/horizontal, positive/negative)

+## Session 6: Correction & Completion
+- *edit distance* = the total cost of alterations that need to be made on a string to convert it into another one